 What exactly does PHP do on the web server?
 In short, PHP is what generates dynamic web pages.
-Dynamic web pages are HTML files assembled by the hosting server when requested by a client, instead of being stored on the server in their entirety (as is the case with static websites).
+Dynamic web pages are HTML files assembled by the hosting server when requested by a client instead of being stored on the server entirely (as with static websites).

-The latest stable version of PHP is PHP 8, released in November 2020.
-It is a major upgrade from the previous version, PHP 7.
-PHP 8 came with numerous improvements and new features that make it more efficient and reliable.
+The latest stable version of PHP is PHP 8.2.6, released in May 2023.
+It is a major upgrade from the previous version, PHP 8.
+PHP 8.1 has numerous improvements and new features that make it more efficient and reliable.

 What does PHP do in WordPress?

-Rather than store each website page separately as individual HTML files, WordPress contains many PHP files that each control a different part of your page, such as headers and footers, comment sections, etc. If you look at your WordPress file names, you’ll notice these files end with a “.php” extension.
+Rather than store each website page separately as individual HTML files, WordPress contains many PHP files that control a different part of your page, such as headers and footers, comment sections, etc. If you look at your WordPress file names, these files end with a “.php” extension.